Kong/docs.konghq.com/app/_src/gateway/production/tracing/index.md

 Only works for the plugins that are built on top of Kong's tracing API. e.g. OpenTelemetry plugin.

-{% if_version lte:3.1.x %}
+{% if_version gte:3.2.x %}
 Kong provides a set of core instrumentations for tracing, these can be configured in the `tracing_instrumentations` configuration.
 {% endif_version %}
+{% if_version lte:3.1.x %}

-Kong provides a set of core instrumentations for tracing, these can be configured in the `tracing_instrumentations` configuration.
+Kong provides a set of core instrumentations for tracing, these can be configured in the `opentelemetry_tracing` configuration.
+{% endif_version %}

 - `off`: do not enable instrumentations.
 - `request`: only enable request-level instrumentations.